Asset Management: Overview

 The asset management approach to managing ecological systems still faces numerous challenges, especially where the services may not be fully understood or the nature of the assets may result in unanticipated outcomes compared to traditional infrastructure.
 GIO is currently developing a Roadmap for achieving green infrastructure asset management in Ontario.

-Provincial Asset Management Planning Regulation Consultation
+Provincial Asset Management Planning Regulation (Infrastructure for Jobs and Prosperity Act Consultation)

 GIO prepared a submission to the provincial consultation in the Infrastructure for Jobs and Prosperity Act.
 We strongly urged the province to integrate green infrastructure into its new municipal asset management planning regulation.
 Like other infrastructure, green infrastructure benefits from an asset management approach that helps ensure long term sustainability and delivery of benefits to residents (level of service).